Many women who have implants are concerned about their ability to Breastfeed. Here is what you need to know about implants and breastfeeding.

 If your implants were inserted under the muscles of your chest you can expect to breastfeed successfully.
 The majority of women with implants inserted under the muscle have no trouble with implants and breastfeeding.

 If your implants were inserted under your breast tissue on top of your chest muscles via incisions in the fold under your breasts or near your armpit, the milk ducts should not be affected and you should be able to breastfeed.
 Over fifty percent of women with implants inserted on top of the muscle thru the armpits or an incision under the breast have no trouble with implants and breastfeeding.
+Here is what the NIH says.

 If you had incisions around your areola (nipple) then milk ducts and nerves have been severed.
 Until you try breastfeeding, you will not know if you can produce enough milk or if that milk can make it from the duct thru your nipple and to your baby.
 You may have trouble with implants and breastfeeding, but severed ducts and nerves often regenerate.
 You can tell if you have some colostrum getting thru by “milking” your breasts during the last month of your pregnancy to see if some fluid comes out.
 If you can express a little fluid, we suggest you give breastfeeding a try.